ryanatkn/gro/README.md

-resolve    diagnostic that logs resolved filesystem info for the given input paths run        execute a file with the loader, like `node` but works for TypeScript sync       run `gro gen`, update `package.json`, and optionally install packages to sync up test       run tests with uvu typecheck  run svelte-check or tsc on the project without emitting any files upgrade    upgrade deps
+resolve    diagnostic that logs resolved filesystem info for the given input paths run        execute a file with the loader, like `node` but works for TypeScript sync       run `gro gen`, update `package.json`, and optionally install packages to sync up test       run tests with vitest typecheck  run svelte-check or tsc on the project without emitting any files upgrade    upgrade deps
 ```